 At Austin College, learning happens in and out of the classroom.
 Students enhance language studies through an immersive residential program in Jordan Family Language House and team up with faculty on research projects.
 Student research happens in many departments across campus, and students often are able to present research findings at national and regional conferences.
 Through the Williams Student-Managed Investment Fund students work with asset allocation and valuation while managing a $1 million investment fund—not pretend portfolios.
 Students highlight their skills and abilities through participation in music and theatre productions and art exhibits—regardless of their majors or class year.

-With a student to faculty ratio of 12:1, students know—and are known by—Austin College faculty.
+With a student to faculty ratio of about 12:1, students know—and are known by—Austin College faculty.
 Chances are students have faculty cell phone numbers—and may be invited to their homes for dinner.
 All students have a faculty mentor who leads their freshman seminar course (Communication/Inquiry) and continues that relationship for four years.
 Rather than academic advisors that students see once each term to get a perfunctory signature for course registration, the Austin College mentor has a broader focus: offering assistance to navigate the academic and intellectual maturation that takes place during college.

 Community is foundational at Austin College.
 Students come to Austin College from 33 states and 9 countries, including China, Korea, and Mexico.
 Once on campus, you’re part of the family.
 Students are required to live on-campus for three years because being together builds the strongest bonds, and learning and growth take place beyond .
 Even when students can move off-campus as seniors, many choose to stay because they appreciate the convenience and camaraderie of the campus.